Yashpathak26/Yashpathak26/README.md

 # Hi there, I'm Yash

 ## About Me
 I'm a passionate developer who loves creating innovative solutions and learning new technologies.
-Currently based in Bangalore, I enjoy working on projects that make a difference.
+Currently based in Pune, I enjoy working on projects that make a difference.

 <details>